Home - Politics - Communism - The modern left

 What does "left" mean in the modern world?
 I propose that the modern left is defined as those who do not support the West against its enemies.

-The left has a proud history on some issues (mainly social issues) and a less proud history on others (mainly foreign policy).
+The left has a proud history on some issues (notably social issues) and a less proud history on others (notably foreign policy).
 The left pioneered rights for women, blacks, gays, atheists and other minorities.
 It opposed religious and sexual censorship, and enabled sexual freedom.
 This is the greatest part of its heritage.
 But this is history now.
 All this is uncontroversial now.
 Most of the modern right agrees with this basic agenda.
 Certainly I do.
 So what defines "the left"?

 I would submit that the main thing that defines the left in the modern world is its approach to foreign policy - with the economy and crime being lesser issues that distinguish them.
 And while I basically agree with the left on civil liberties, on the issues of the economy, crime and foreign policy I think the left is simply wrong.
 Its ideas will lead to a less, not more, prosperous society.
 Its ideas will lead to more, not less, crime.
 And its ideas will lead to a more, not less, dangerous world.